tamunoWoks/Business_Intelligence_with_PowerBI/Part1.md

 - Reading view
 - Editing view.

 When you open a report, it opens in Reading view.
 If granted Edit permissions, you can edit a report.
 When a report is in a workspace, any user with administrative, member, or contributor rights can edit a report.

+Administrative, member, or contributor access grants you access to exploring, designing, building, and sharing capabilities within Edit view.
+Users who access the reports created by these users can interact with reports in Read-Only mode.
+That means they can’t edit it, they can only view the output.

+Reports created by privileged users are accessible under a workspace’s Reports tab.
+Each report represents a single-page visualization, which means it’s based on only one dataset.